fregu856/evaluating_bdl/README.md

 - - - _eval_plots.py_: Creates plots of the obtained predictive distributions for different values of M.
 - - - _eval_kl_div.py_: Computes the KL divergence between the obtained predictive distribution and the HMC "ground truth", for different values of M.

-- Ensemble-Adam-Fixed:
-- - - Ensembling by minimizing the MLE objective using Adam and NO random initialization.

 - Ensemble-MAP-Adam:
 - - - Ensembling by minimizing the MAP objective using Adam and random initialization.

+- Ensemble-MAP-Adam-Fixed:
+- - - Ensembling by minimizing the MAP objective using Adam and NO random initialization.

 - Ensemble-MAP-SGD:
 - - - Ensembling by minimizing the MAP objective using SGD and random initialization.